Green Brands We Love: Saalt

 March 27, 2019

-Here at speak's HQ, we consider ourselves lucky to be able to meet other amazing companies we admire.
+Here at The Speak Collective, we consider ourselves lucky to be able to meet other amazing companies we admire.

 They have such inspiring stories about how and why they started their companies.
 They also have a mission to make a difference to the world in their own unique, special way.